RunCor399/EZWarehouse_SoftwareEngineering/UnitTestReport.md

  - Sign of *volume*
  - Sign of *availableQuantity*
   - Sign of *price*
- - Absence of array of *testDescriptors*
+ - Absence of array of a value